kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ### Installing Leiningen
 Leiningen is a [build tool for Clojure projects](http://leiningen.org/#install).
-We will use it to run ClojureScript code and install dependencies.
+We'll use it to run ClojureScript code and install dependencies.
 This next step assumes that [Homebrew](https://github.com/Homebrew/homebrew) is installed giving us the `brew` command.

 `brew install leiningen`